A special configuration of $12$ conics and generalized Kummer surfaces: Introduction

 We also get a Weierstrass model of $E_{K3}$.
 It turns out that the Mordell-Weil group of the fibration $\varphi$ has rank $1$ and torsion $(\ZZ/3\ZZ)^{2}$; we compute its generators.
 Using the translation maps constructed from the model $E_{K3}$, we can acquire other $9\mathbf{A}_{2}$-configurations from the previously known one.
 We also obtain another construction of the K3 surface $X_{\l}$ as a double plane: \begin{thm} The surface $X_{\l}$ is the minimal desingularization of the double cover of $\PP^{2}$ branched over the sextic curve which is the union of the elliptic curves $E_{\l}$ and its Hessian

 The strict transform on $X_{\l}$ of the $12$ lines of the Hesse arrangement in $\PP^{2}$ are the $24$ $\cu$-curves above the $12$ conics. \end{thm}

 \textbf{Acknowledgements} The authors wish to thank Cédric Bonnafé, Igor Dolgachev, Antonio Laface, Ulf Persson, Piotr Pokora, Giancarlo Urzúa, and also Carlos Rito for sharing his program \verb"LinSys".
 Part of the computations were done using Magma software \cite{Magma}.
 The second author thanks the Max-Planck Institute for Mathematics of Bonn for its hospitality and support.
+The third author is partially supported by the ANR project No. ANR-20-CE40-0026-01 (SMAGP).